softindex/datakernel/global-apps/global-fs-cli/README.md

 $ mvn package
 ```
 After that, file `target/global-fs-cli-VERSION-jar-with-dependencies.jar` is
 the desired runnable.
-You can turn it into a command similarly to how it's done
+You can turn it into a command in the following way:
-below:

 ```
 $ cp target/global-fs-cli-*-jar-with-dependencies.jar ~/.local/globalfs.jar
 $ alias globalfs=`java -jar ~/.local/globalfs.jar'